 “Impressive performance.
 Amazing conducting.
 Beautiful singers and compositions.”

 We choose diverse composers.
 They are male, female, fluid; white, people of color; living and deceased; all ages; from all over the world.
 Consequently, we sing a unique and rewarding repertoire that includes languages from Europe and Central Europe, Africa, the Middle East, Asia, and the Pacific Islands.
 We have sung in Japanese, Ladino, Hebrew, Latin, German, French and Haitian French, Tagalog (Filipino), Spanish, Gaelic, Italian, Russian, Old English, various African languages and South African, and of course, English.
-To include hard-of-hearing patrons, we recently began to include American Sign Language translation during our concerts.
+For our hard-of-hearing patrons, we recently began to include American Sign Language translation during our concerts.

 We Promote Artistic Excellence and Creativity

 Our singers are attracted to the MMC due to the repertoire, our Mission, our Community Outreach Program, and our amazing Artistic Director.
 In addition to singing with the MMC, they are conductors, arrangers, publishers, and music educators.
 They sing opera, musical theater, rock, jazz, big band, and barbershop.
 They perform in cabarets, clubs, churches, and synagogues.
 They are background vocal singers and session singers.
 In addition, our members are also students, entrepreneurs, volunteers, business people, actors, teachers, executive directors, medical professionals, computer specialists, and much more.
 They range in age from teenagers to octogenarians.
 They all make music at a high level.
 And they represent the diverse Los Angeles area community.